-This pair of sterling silver earrings are hand carved and features the traditional art of the Heil'suk aboriginal tribe located near Bella Bella.
+This pair of sterling silver earrings are hand carved and feature the traditional art of the Heil'suk aboriginal tribe located near Bella Bella.

 About the Earrings:

 - 3 cm (1 1/4 in) Long (Silver body)